Below is a list of income that can be subtracted on your North Dakota return:

 Exempt Income Of An Eligible Native American

-You may enter your income from Indian reservation sources if you are a member of a federal recognized Indian tribe.
+You may enter your income from Indian reservation sources if you are a an enrolled member of a federally-recognized Indian tribe.
 Do not list income earned outside of the reservation.

 Benefits Received From US Railroad Retirement Board

 Enter any unemployment, sick pay or retirement benefits that were received from the U.S. Railroad Retirement Board that was included in your federal taxable income.

 Income from Pass Through Entity subject to ND Financial Institution Tax